BLACK SADDLE

 Sometimes there will not be space for everyone in the hut in which case some riders will share tents.
 Mats are provided.

-The final night is at the Ahuriri River Lodge, the old station homestead in the Ahuriri Valley.
+The final nights are at the Ahuriri River Lodge, the old station homestead in the Ahuriri Valley.
 There are hot showers, twin share rooms, a beautiful dining room for your final meal and a cosy snug and log fire to enjoy your final evening in.

 GET IN TOUCH